siddhant0410/vue-product-list/README.md

 # List products

 ## Get Started
-1. Install pnpm
+- Make sure you have `pnpm` installed
-2. run `pnpm install` from this directory
+- Run `pnpm install` from this directory to install all dependencies
-3. run `pnpm dev` from this directory
+- Run `pnpm dev` from this directory to start a test server

 ## Tasks to do
  1. Display the products in some kind of list